Finding Hope in a Chat Room

-Alone and discouraged, I sat staring at a computer screen.
+Alone and discouraged, I stared at my computer screen.
 I was frustrated by the way my life had turned out.
 I’d worked hard to hold onto remnants of hope for my marriage, but each day that summer I could feel it slipping through my fingers.
 I felt so alone.
 God was still there, I knew, but I longed for people who would talk back.
-Late at night, I wished I could talk to someone who might understand my questions and respond with compassion.
+Late at night, I wished I could communicate with someone who might understand my questions and respond with compassion.
 My heart ached with the pain of rejection.
 I felt so ashamed when I faced friends who knew us as a couple.
 It seemed like my world was falling apart.
 I needed encouragement.
 So here I was, seriously considering going into a chat room.

 As I stared at my screen, I wondered.
-Would there be women who were safe?
-Would I be able to connect with others who would remind me of what I’d been taught as a child, that God loved me even then, that He’d not given up on me?
+Would there be people who were safe?
+Would I be able to connect with others who would remind me of what I’d been taught as a child — that God loved me even then, that he’d not given up on me?
 Would I find friendship or face rejection because of my journey?
 Perhaps I would remain silent; I didn’t have to share my pain.
 I had heard the online world was a strange one, and I’d never seen a chat room.
-Cautiously, I clicked on the button, “Connect.”
+Cautiously, I clicked on the button inviting me to chat.

 Welcome to chat